truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 If this results in a permission denied error, use command `sudo dd` with the same parameters and enter the administrator password.
 {{< /expand >}}

-#### Installing on Physical Hardware From Device Media
+#### Installing From the Device Media

 Before you begin:

 * Locate the hotkey defined by the manufacturer of your motherboard to uses in this process.
 * Disable SecureBoot if your system supports it so or set it to **Other OS** so you can boot to the install media.

-With the installer added to a device (CD or USB), you can now install TrueNAS SCALE onto the desired system.
+With the installer added to a device (CD or USB), you can now install TrueNAS SCALE onto the desired system using the TrueNAS installer.
-{{< expand "Physical Hardware Install Instructions" "v" >}}

 Insert the install media and reboot or boot the system.
 At the motherboard splash screen, use the hotkey defined by your motherboard manufacturer to boot into the motherboard UEFI/BIOS.